rinkwitz/CNN_example_for_classifying_MNIST/README.md

 ## Visualizations of Training and Validation

 The CNN is trained over 10 epochs using the Adam optimizer and categorical cross entropy as loss.

+CNN Architecture:
+* 8 nodes using 3 x 3 convolutions, activation: ReLu
+* Max Pooling using a pool size of 2 x 2, activation: ReLu
+* 8 nodes using 3 x 3 convolutions, activation: ReLu
+* Max Pooling using a pool size of 2 x 2, activation: ReLu
+* Flatten
+* Dense layer with 128 nodes, activation: ReLu
+* Dense layer with 128 nodes, activation: ReLu
+* Dense layer with 128 nodes, activation: ReLu
+* Dense layer with 10 nodes, activation: Softmax

 The following figure show the accuracy and loss on training and validation set over the training process.

 * Training set: